lucassha/DevOps-Student-Roadmap/Blogs/Blog3.md

 ### September 2018 - Blog 3
 #### Docker

 Hi!
-For this blog, I want to discuss Docker, its uses, a practical example, and some other hypotheticals.
+For this blog, I want to discuss Docker, its uses, a practical example, and using a Dockerfile instead of the CLI.
 It's really easy to get too technical with Docker, so I'm going to try to keep it simple.

 **Disclaimer:** There are a TON of really, really good Docker resources out there.
 Like, a staggering amount.
 Take this blog as dipping your toes into the Mariana Trench.
 This is not the tutorial you need when you inevitably forget all of the Docker CLI in, like, 3 months ;)